 The Role of Medication in Treating Cerebral Palsy

-Some children experience acute or chronic pain, especially children with spastic CP who often experience worse pain than those with other types of cerebral palsy.
-Pain is most commonly concentrated in the hips, knees, ankles, and the upper and lower back.
-Preventive treatment early in life has been shown to help avoid the stress and strain that causes pain.
+- Pain: Some children experience acute or chronic pain.
+Children with spastic CP often experience worse pain than those with other types of cerebral palsy.
+Pain is most commonly concentrated in the hips, knees, ankles and back.

 Types of Medications

-These are usually the first line of treatment to relax stiff, contracted or overactive muscles.
-Oral medications are best for children who only need mild reduction in muscle tone or who have widespread spasticity.
+Doctors often prescribe oral medications first to relax stiff, contracted, or overactive muscles.
+Oral medications are best for children who need only a mild reduction in muscle tone or who have widespread spasticity.
 Some drugs come with the risk of side effects that require monitoring.
 Be sure to consult with your doctor or pharmacist.

 Antispasticity medications are divided into two groups: antispasmodics and antispastics.
 Antispasmodics are used to treat muscle spasms, and antispastics are used to treat muscle spasticity.